 You may also qualify if you are paid sessional or service contract income by one of the six health authorities in the province.

 2. Basic CPRSP benefit + length of service

 The benefit has two components: a basic benefit available to all eligible physicians based on eligible income; and a length of service (LOS) benefit based on how long you’ve been practising in B.C. — the minimum being nine months of work earning eligible income while covered by the Canadian Medical Protective Association.

-If you don’t claim it, your basic benefit will expire in three years.
-For example, the basic benefit for 2019 expires on March 31, 2022.
+If you don’t apply for the CPRSP, your basic benefit will expire in three years.
+For example, the CPRSP benefit for 2021 expires on March 31, 2024.